alexbcberio/root-scripts/README.md

 The file will always try to execute a file with the same name as it appending the `.sh` extension, you can rename it to whatever you want.

-For example rename it to `post-receive` and save it into the `hooks` folder of your git, then create a file called `post-receive.sh` and do anything you want in there.
+For example rename it to `post-receive` and save it into the git repository, then create a file called `post-receive.sh` and do anything you want in there.